radityaabi/radityaabi.com/README.md

 UI design on Figma: <https://figma.com/design/7rccUbkkxOEOCCrygRwBf6/radityaabi.com>

 The goal is to be simple, clean and easy navigate.
-It showcases my skills, projects and contact.
+It showcases my journey, projects, skills and contact.

 Pages: